mdart86/Portfolio_React/README.md

 [Michael Dart | Portfolio](https://mickeydee.me/)

 ## Further Enhancements

-1. Hover over icon in Tech area to display tech name"
-2. Re-introduce arrow functions in middle of page to navigate to next section
+1. Re-introduce arrow functions in middle of page to navigate to next section
-3. Ensure mobile view is correct with Portfolio so Image is behind menu when active
+2. Hover over icon in Tech area to display tech name
-4. Refactor code to ensure it is DRY
+3. Refactor code to ensure it is DRY